Why 66 Percent of Laptop Screens Suck

-In the past few years, we've seen laptops get faster, lighter and a bit cheaper, but unfortunately the majority of them still have the same ugly, low-res screens they had four or five years ago.
-According to analyst firm NPD, in 2015, 78 percent of all laptops sold had displays with 1366 x 768 resolution or lower.
+In the past few years, we've seen laptops get faster, lighter and a bit cheaper, but unfortunately the majority of them still have the same ugly, low-res screens they had six or seven years ago.
+According to analyst firm NPD, in 2017, 66 percent of consumer laptops sold had displays with resolutions that were lower than full HD; most of those were a lame, 1366 x 768 .
 In this day and age, manufacturers shouldn't even make a laptop with less than a 1920 x 1080 screen, and as a consumer, you should make every effort not to buy one.

 Unfortunately, PC vendors are counting on your ignorance.
 They market their grainy 1366 x 768 screens as "HD," which is technically correct but very confusing.
 You wouldn't call a one-story house a high-rise, so we shouldn't label a 1366 display as "high definition," when it's the lowest resolution you can get.
 When shopping, you need to look for a model with a display that's at least "full HD," which is also known as 1080p, or 1920 x 1080.
 Even sharper screens are often labeled as 4K / Ultra HD (3840 x 2160), 2K / QHD (2560 x 1440) or are just listed by their pixel count.